New Study: Children with ADHD At Risk for Eating Disorders

 April 28, 2015

 A new study, conducted by the Johns Hopkins Children’s Center and published in the International Journal of Eating Disorders, sheds more light on the food-ADHD connection.
-The researchers found that children with ADHD are significantly more likely to have loss of control eating syndrome (LOC-ES), a disorder that leads to binge eating, than are kids without the condition.
-People who binge eat are unable to control how much they eat, and may eat too much too quickly when they are not hungry.
+The researchers found that children with ADHD are significantly more likely to have loss of control eating syndrome (LOC-ES), a disorder that could lead to binge eating, than are kids without the condition.
+Binge eating, an eating disorder, is characterized in part by a person’s inability to control how much they eat – they may eat too much too quickly when they are not hungry.

 The study evaluated 79 children between ages eight and 14 in the Baltimore area.
 It evaluated ADHD and LOC-ES with interviews, parental reports, and neuropsychological testing that measured impulse control.
 The children with ADHD were 12 times more likely to have LOC-ES.
 Additionally, researchers found that children in the sample who were overweight were seven times more likely to have ADHD.